Fluera

 Exam Session, Atlas, full AI suite, unlimited sync. €99/year.

-Verified students get Plus or Pro at 50% off through our pilot program.
-Whoever subscribes now locks the rate for the lifetime of the subscription.
+Cancel anytime.
+No questions asked.
+Verified students get Plus or Pro at 50% through our pilot program — whoever subscribes now locks the rate for the lifetime of the subscription.

 Join us